 A: We have the very important job of raising the young birds from chicks at a few months old to maturity at close to 3 years old.
 While they are in our care it is part of that role to use their presence to advocate for and educate about the species, along with the wider view of other native animals and the ecosystems they require to survive and hopefully prosper.
 These birds are born in captivity through the captive breeding programme.
 All native animals used for display and education should have been captive born.
 Wild-born animals are definitely put under stress if put in captivity.
-Although we have a male and female pair we do not breed here as kiwi do not breed successfully in nocturnal houses.
+We have two males currently.
+We do not breed here as kiwi do not breed successfully in nocturnal houses.
 As maturity approaches Kiwi North birds are then released to a sanctuary or a facility where they are bred such as at the Otorohanga Kiwi House.

 We want our kiwi to live a natural life and you will see kiwi demonstrating perfectly natural behaviours as they would in the wild.
 The Kiwi North nocturnal house is a state-of-the-art purpose built environment.
 Our kiwi don’t only have day and night on a reversed cycle to us, they also have a dusk and dawn, day and night temperatures with these adjusted to match natural seasons, and it rains inside the enclosure twice a week via a sprinkler system!
 It has a deep earth base with living insects and organisms in it.
 Every few weeks we add another layer of leaf litter from the native bush on the property and this has mulched down over the years.
 However before this goes in it is checked for any foreign bodies such as paper and plastics and checked with a metal detector for any pieces of metal.
 If a kiwi ingests a foreign body like these it is very serious and usually fatal.
 There is also a pond with running water in the enclosure.
 We have two manmade burrow houses in the environment and the birds can come and go in and out of these as they like, together or as individuals.